mhbeals/mhwood.github.io/maps/publication-date-range.md

 Newspaper start date and end date provide the full ISO date for the publication’s first and last [**issue**](../issue-number).
-Instantiations are divided into container elements Instantiations are divided into container elements, which hold no specific data, and attributes or specific elements, which hold the year, month and day separately.
+Instantiations are divided into container elements, which hold no specific data, and attributes or specific elements, which hold the year, month and day separately.

 ## Category Notes